Reverse IP Lookup tools resolve a given IP to Host. When you enter an IP address, the tool attempts to locate a DNS PTR record for that IP address.

 <name> <ttl> <class> <type> <rdata>

-The syntax is similar to A record, but the field content is different.
-Here, one thing is essential to reverse mapping.
+The syntax is similar to A record, but the field content differs.
+Here, one thing is essential to remember that is reverse mapping.
 Therefore the IP address is specified in reverse sequence.

 For example, the PTR record of IPv4 address 8.8.4.4 for domain dns.google will be stored under 4.4.8.8.in-addr.arpa.